Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Applications

-and collecting the terminal states.
-As show in \cref{fig:mixture_drifts} (bottom-right), the approximation errors have a significant impact.
-Implementing sample-based diffusion IPF procedures for generative purposes requires carefully choosing the level of regularization.
-On one hand, a too high level of $σ$ renders IPF iterations after the first superfluous, as $F^{(1)}$ approximately solves $\DynSB$.
-On the other hand, a too low level of $σ$ risks incurring in the difficulties just exposed.
+Implementing sampling-based DIPF procedures requires carefully tuning the level of regularization.
+On the one hand, an excessively high level of $σ$ renders IPF iterations after the first superfluous, with $F^{(1)}$ already approximately solving $\DynSB$.
+On the other hand, an excessively low level of $σ$ risks incurring the difficulties just exposed.
+We remark that, in particular instances, the simulation-inference mismatch can become irrelevant.
+This is the case for the Gaussian transports of \cref{sec:application_gaussian}, where $F^{(i)}_t$ is a multivariate Gaussian distribution for each $i$ and $t$ \citep{mallasto2022entropyregularized}.
+Therefore, $μ_{F^{(i)}}(x, t)$ is an affine function in $x$ for each $i$ and $t$, in which case local information about $μ_{F^{(i)}}(x, t)$ is global as well.

-We construct the IDBM transport based on $ϒ{⊗}Γ$.
-The drift $μ_{M^{(1)}}(x,t)$ corresponding to the first IDBM iteration is shown in \cref{fig:mixture_drifts} (top-left), superimposed with gray lines representing the level sets of the marginal densities $π^{(1)}_t$, $t ∈ [0,1]$.
+We construct the IDBM procedure started from $C^{(0)} = ϒ{⊗}Γ$.
+The drift coefficient $μ_{M^{(1)}}(x,t)$ corresponding to the first IDBM iteration is illustrated in \cref{fig:mixture_drifts} (top-left), superimposed with gray lines representing the level sets of the marginal densities $π^{(1)}_t$, $t ∈ [0,1]$.
 Drift inference is based on samples from $Π^{(1)}$.
-The same neural network architecture is employed, and using objective \cref{eq:dbm_drift_inference} $α_θ(x,t)$ is optimized via SGD.\@ We display the resulting inferred drift function at convergence $α_{M^{(1)}}(x,t)$ in \cref{fig:mixture_drifts} (top-center) superimposing the level sets of $π^{(1)}_t$.
+The same neural network architecture is employed, and utilizing objective \cref{eq:dbm_drift_inference} $α(θ,x,t)$ is optimized via SGD.\@ We display the resulting inferred drift coefficient at convergence $α_{M^{(1)}}(x,t)$ in \cref{fig:mixture_drifts} (top-center), superimposing the level sets of $π^{(1)}_t = m^{(1)}_t$.
 As expected, $α_{M^{(1)}}(x,t)$ closely approximates $μ_{M^{(1)}}(x,t)$ in regions of high probability under $Π^{(1)}$.
 Crucially, this suffices for learning $μ_{M^{(1)}}(x,t)$ on the regions of the path space relevant for the simulation from $M^{(1)}$.
-We contrast the true density of $Γ$ with a kernel density estimate based on 10 million samples from $\widehat{M}_1^{(1)}$, which are obtained by applying the Euler scheme, $Δt = 10^{-4}$, to
+An interesting observation is that the drift coefficient $μ_{M^{(1)}}(x,t)$ is smoother\footnote{Both drift coefficients are analytical functions.} than $μ_{F^{(1)}}(x,t)$.
+This aspect makes it easier to both approximate $μ_{M^{(1)}}(x,t)$ with a neural network and accurately simulate from the resulting SDE.\@ We contrast the true density of $Γ$ with a kernel density estimate based on 10 million samples from $\widehat{M}_1^{(1)}$, which are obtained by applying the Euler scheme, $Δt = 10^{-4}$, to

 and collecting the terminal states.
-The close agreement between $Γ$ and $\widehat{M}_1^{(1)}$ is shown in \cref{fig:mixture_drifts} (top-right).
+The close agreement between $Γ$ and $\widehat{M}_1^{(1)}$ is illustrated in \cref{fig:mixture_drifts} (top-right).